techanon/vroxy/README.md

     - `3` - aka "hasvid,res,codec:vp9" for sort preferring highest quality with priority on VP9 codec for platform compatibility
     - `4` - aka "hasvid,res" for sort preferring highest quality without concern for codec or audio

+If you specified authorization tokens in your configuration:
+- Send an authorization header: `Authorization: Bearer <your token>`.
+- Use the `?token=<your token>` query parameter.

 TODO: Add discord embed support ala https://github.com/robinuniverse/TwitFix/blob/main/templates/index.html because why not?